byterubpay/byterub-site/_posts/2017-09-16-logs-for-the-Community-meeting-held-on-2017-09-16.md

 **\<msvb-lab>** https://forum.getmonero.org/8/funding-required/88149/dedicated-monero-hardware-wallet/
 **\<sgp>** 4.
 Workgroups and Resources
 **\<msvb-lab>** ...if you want to donate.
 Or more questions, come back for tomorrow's dev meeting.
 **\<sgp>** This is a big announcement that has been in the works for quite some time.
-Rehrar will give a brief word on what workgroups are, and some exciting new resources that the Monero Project is offering for free to budding workgroups.
+Rehrar will give a brief word on what workgroups are, and some exciting new resources that the ByteRub Project is offering for free to budding workgroups.
 **\<msvb-lab>** Same time, but the -dev IRC channel.
 **\<rehrar>** Hey everyone.
 So we got some big stuff to talk about.
-**\<rehrar>** I'll be submtting a document to the Monero Project Meta repo soon about Workgroups and what they are
+**\<rehrar>** I'll be submtting a document to the ByteRub Project Meta repo soon about Workgroups and what they are
 **\<rehrar>** for now, I'd just like to paste some relevant portions of the document to answer the questions of what workgroups are, and why we need them:
-**\<rehrar>** "Because Monero does not have a central structure in which to manage every project that comes from individuals or groups, Monero has a great strength (which can also be considered a weakness is some circumstances) of being an initiative-based project.
+**\<rehrar>** "Because ByteRub does not have a central structure in which to manage every project that comes from individuals or groups, ByteRub has a great strength (which can also be considered a weakness is some circumstances) of being an initiative-based project.
 This means that if something is not being done, and an individual or group would like it to be done, they should do it instead of wait for others to do it."
-**\<rehrar>** "The Monero Project thrives when the community is given the freedom to work on projects that they have both passion and ability for, and is at its worst when everyone expects everyone else to get things done (often for free)."
+**\<rehrar>** "The ByteRub Project thrives when the community is given the freedom to work on projects that they have both passion and ability for, and is at its worst when everyone expects everyone else to get things done (often for free)."
-**\<rehrar>** "A Monero Workgroup is defined as a grassroots initiative by an individual or group with the intent of furthering The Monero Project."
+**\<rehrar>** "A ByteRub Workgroup is defined as a grassroots initiative by an individual or group with the intent of furthering The ByteRub Project."
-**\<rehrar>** "Monero Workgroups can take many forms.
+**\<rehrar>** "ByteRub Workgroups can take many forms.
 Some might be formal, with a defined leadership, bylaws, and dues, and others might be informal, with a fluid membership and loosely defined goals.
 Each workgroup is free to make their own goals and structures, and doesn't need anyone's permission to operate, or even exist."
-**\<rehrar>** A big example of a functioning workgroup is the Monero Community Workgroup (you're at the meeting held by this workgroup right now)
+**\<rehrar>** A big example of a functioning workgroup is the ByteRub Community Workgroup (you're at the meeting held by this workgroup right now)
-**\<rehrar>** There was another workgroup in the past with a bit more of a formalized structure called the Monero Economic Workgroup, which you can read about in this thread: https://bitcointalk.org/index.php?topic=776479.0
+**\<rehrar>** There was another workgroup in the past with a bit more of a formalized structure called the ByteRub Economic Workgroup, which you can read about in this thread: https://bitcointalk.org/index.php?topic=776479.0
 **\<rehrar>** shoot we got monerobux in here?
 **\<pero>** yes thanks to the monerobux advancement workgroup
 **\<serhack>** Good rehrar